BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-visual-modding.md

 ---
-title: Getting Started with Visual Modding
+title: Getting Started with 3D Modding
 description: Covers the basics of setting up the needed tools
-published: false
+published: true
-date: 2024-05-26T12:46:03.373Z
+date: 2024-05-26T12:51:27.710Z
-tags: hair, visual, guide, head, beginner, armor
+tags: hair, visual, guide, head, beginner, armor, 3d
 editor: markdown
 dateCreated: 2024-05-25T14:10:25.728Z
 ---

-# WIP Getting Started with Visual Modding
+# WIP Getting Started with 3D Modding
-Looking to get into modding game assets like heads, hair, armor, etc.?
+Looking to get into modding game assets like heads, hair, armor, weapons, etc.?

 This guide will try to focus on setting up the basics needed to get started.
 The focus is currently primarily on working with 3D assets.